secnot/leaky_diode/README.md

 leaky_server public_ip port 'secret string that needs leaking'
 ```

-On the untrusted side launch the client and select one of the attacks available,
+On the untrusted side launch the client and select one of the attacks,
-and enable partial results.

 ```bash
 leaky_client server_ip server_port --mode flow --partial